citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 ## [UI Themes](https://github.com/citra-emu/citra/pull/2804) by [Kloen](https://github.com/kloen)

-[Kloen](https://github.com/kloen) has put the time and work into Citra's Qt frontend to make it themeable!
-Now users can enjoy a dark mode and other custom coloring schemes!
+[Kloen](https://github.com/kloen) has put the time and work into Citra's Qt frontend to make it themeable.
+Now users can enjoy a dark mode and other custom colour schemes, just by editing a CSS stylesheet!

 {{< figure src="/images/entry/citra-progress-report-2017-august/theme-comparison.png"
     title="CHOOSE YOUR CHARACTER" alt="Comparison of Dark Theme and Light Theme" >}}